melanielaporte/Pirate-Memory-Game/README.md

 HTML, CSS, and JavaScript.

 ## Challenges
 I initially wanted the cards to be round coins but experienced difficulties with object shape so designed ones that looked like pirate playing cards.
-90% satisfied.
 <img src="https://github.com/user-attachments/assets/56ba418f-fa4a-41e9-ae54-122f3bb834c0" alt="Girl in a jacket" width="600" height="400">

 Then I decided to incorporate the coin shape into a vintage card.